Peter-Thibodeau/salary_survey/salary-survey-intro.md

 # Data Exploration
 ## Descriptions of Variables:
-- Timestamp: a unique string automatically assigned to each new record
+- timestamp: a unique string automatically assigned to each new record
 - age: seven strings that the user can choose from for age bracket
 - industry: a string entered by the user
 - job_title: a string entered by the user